Pomodoro Technique: Description

 The stages of planning, tracking, recording, processing and visualizing are fundamental to the technique.
 In the planning phase, tasks are prioritized by recording them in a "To Do Today" list, enabling users to estimate the effort they will require.
-As pomodoros are completed, they are recorded, adding to a sense of accomplishment and providing raw data for subsequent self-observation and improvement.
+As pomodori are completed, they are recorded, adding to a sense of accomplishment and providing raw data for subsequent self-observation and improvement.

 Tools

-The creator and his proponents encourage a low-tech approach, using a mechanical timer, paper and pencil.
-The physical act of winding the timer confirms the user's determination to start the task; ticking externalises desire to complete the task; ringing announces a break.
+The creator and his proponents encourage a low-tech approach, using a mechanical timer, paper, and pencil.
+The physical act of winding the timer confirms the user's determination to start the task; ticking externalizes the desire to complete the task; ringing announces a break.
 Flow and focus become associated with these physical stimuli.

 The technique has inspired application software for several platforms, with various programs available.

+Research

+A study investigated 25 students studying according to the Pomodoro technique (25 min work, 5 min break) and 35 students taking self-regulated breaks (control group).
+While students in the control group chose longer study sessions, this was associated with higher levels of fatigue and lower levels of concentration and motivation.
+This suggests that the structured breaks of the Pomodoro technique may indeed help to stay focused and motivated.